Program Details

 About

 Practice self-reflection and introspection in the tranquil landscape of Sicily.
-Participate in a variety of opportunities, including eco-biking, art and nature therapy, and yoga by the sea, all of which will enhance mindfulness and overall well-being.
+Participate in a variety of opportunities, including eco-biking, art and nature therapy, and yoga in nature, all of which will enhance mindfulness and overall well-being.
 Your home base will be Siracusa, a city on the eastern coast known for its layers of history,—including a Greek theatre that is still in use today— lively markets, and a small-town atmosphere.

 Through learning about Sicily's history and cultural diversity, you will connect to the country and gain a sense of belonging and wellness.
 The Mediterranean cuisine of Sicily boasts enhanced well-being due to its local and fresh options.
 You will have the opportunity to prepare and consume local cuisine, which will not only enhance your knowledge of what you are eating, but also give you a sense of connection to their food.